Montana DRIVE Workshops - Advanced Driver Education

 - Billing contact name, company or organization name, address, phone and email address.

-- Preferred method of payment (payment enclosed or bill me)
+- Preferred method of payment (payment enclosed or bill me).
+Invoices are due within 30 days unless other arrangements have been made.

 - Preferred method of communication for invoicing and confirmations: email or US Mail

-BY MAIL OR FAX: Send your completed registration form and we will bill you.
-Mail to OPI-Montana DRIVE (see address below) or fax to 406.444.2955.
+BY MAIL OR FAX: Send your completed registration form by mail or fax and we will bill you.
+Full payment is due within 30 days.
+Mail registration form to OPI-Montana DRIVE (see address below) or fax to 406.444.2955.

-BY E-MAIL: If you want to register via e-mail, provide all the required information listed above and e-mail to MontanaDRIVE@mt.gov.
+BY E-MAIL: If you want to register via e-mail, provide all the required information listed above and e-mail to MontanaDRIVE@mt.gov or scan the completed registration and attach to your email.
 We will reserve the workshop date and bill you for the amount due (payable within 30 days).

-State of Montana employees: Please include the name, phone and email address of your agency’s billing contact so we can arrange interagency payment.
+State of Montana employees: Please include the name, phone and email address of your agency’s billing contact so we can arrange payment via Inter Unit Journal (IUJ).

 Payment in full is required for reservation confirmation.
 Notify our office as soon as possible if you need to cancel or send a substitute.